one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

 5. Complete the following fields:
    * Resource Group: *Create New* **WVDLab**
    * Location: Select an Azure region
-      > Note:  Use this same region for the lab in it's entirety
+      > Note:  Use this same region for every part of the lab!
    * Admin Password: `Complex.Password`
-   * AD Domain Name: Enter a FQDN (e.g. MyWVDLabs.com)
+   * AD Domain Name: Enter a Fully Qualified Domain Name (e.g. MyWVDLabs.com)
       >Please write down what you enter!
    * CustomUPNSuffix: *Cut and paste your Tenant name* (e.g. `<yourcustomdomain>.onmicrosoft.com`)
    * Default User Password: `Complex.Password`
    * Vm Size: **Standard_B2ms**
 6. Agree to the Terms and conditions and click **Purchase**.

 The deployment is now underway.
 On average this process can take 30 minutes to complete.
 It is important that you monitor the deployment progress to ensure there are no problems.
-You can monitor progress by clicking the **notification** bell in the upper right corner and clicking **Deployment in progress...**.
+You can monitor progress by clicking the **Notifications** bell in the upper right corner and clicking **Deployment in progress...**.

 >One of the typical errors we see is the Standard_B2ms VM size isn't currently available within the region.

 ![TemplateDeployError](../attachments/TemplateDeployError.PNG)

-You need to determine what VM SKUs are available in a specific region based upon your Azure subscription, try the following PowerShell command:
+You need to determine what VM SKUs are available in your specific region based upon your Azure subscription.
+Enter the following PowerShell command:

 ```PowerShell
 # Connect to your Azure subscription